-The following graph compares the yearly change in the cumulative total Shareholder return over the five most recently completed financial years, assuming a \$100 investment in the Common Shares on December 31, 2019 against the return of the S&P/TSX Composite Index.
+The following graph compares the yearly change in the cumulative total Shareholder return over the five (5) most recently completed financial years, assuming a \$100 investment in the Common Shares on December 31, 2019 against the return of the S&P/TSX Composite Index and the NYSE Composite Index.
 The Company did not pay any dividends during this period.